MashiroCl/GA_refactoirng_operation_recomend_python/README.md

-This is a project utilizing GA to recommend refactoring operations
+# MORCOpy

+## Introduction
+MORCO is a tool recommending refactoring operations to developers which utilizes code ownership and code metrics in order to improve both code quality and applicability of recommended refactoring operations

+## Background